nrfconnect/ncs-door-lock-and-access-control/docs/hardware_requirements.rst

 Hardware requirements
 #####################

-To run and test the NCS door lock, you must have the required hardware.
+To run and test the |APP_NAME|, you must have the required hardware.

 .. _hw_requirements_development_kit: